aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **Smart DAQ setup and configuration**
 - Multi environment smart DAQ manager coded in QT6 (Android, Windows, Lunux,...)  for setup and configuration of individual smart DAQ devices to each specimen or sample (using RFID NFC technolgies).
 - Ability to define a policy of experimental expected/ possible warnings on measured results (when in autonomous mode).
+The Android under development can be found here "[Mobile App for managing LDAD Smart DAQ devices](https://github.com/aeonSolutions/aeonlabs-Android-Mobile-App-for-managing-LDAD-Smart-DAQ-devices)".

 <br>